 Therefore, the first call of this type that you receive is one too many and constitutes harassment.

-The FDCPA prohibits debt collector from engaging in conduct that has the natural consequence of harassing, oppressing, or abusing you.
+The FDCPA prohibits debt collectors from engaging in conduct that has the natural consequence of harassing, oppressing, or abusing you.
 The Act recognizes that making your phone ring repeatedly or continuously in order to annoy, harass, or abuse you to be a violation of this prohibition.
 This conduct is also prohibited by the debt collection statutes of many states.
-But the law does not put a number on “repeatedly or continuously.”

-No bright line exists between a permissible and impermissible number of calls.
-However, the FDCPA does provide you with a way to draw that line.
-However, the Federal Trade Commission (FTC), the governmental agency responsible for enforcing the FDCPA, defines the terms “continuously” and “repeatedly” in its regulations.
-In the FTC regulations, “repeatedly” is defined as “calling with excessive frequency under the circumstances,” and “continuously” means “a series of collection calls, one right after another.”
+Additional guidance comes from the Federal Trade Commission (FTC), the governmental agency responsible for enforcing the FDCPA.
+The FTC defines the terms “continuously” and “repeatedly” in its regulations.
+“Repeatedly” is defined as “calling with excessive frequency under the circumstances,” and “continuously” means “a series of collection calls, one right after another.”

 The application of these definitions and a determination of whether a debt collector has violated the prohibition against repeated or continuous calls requires a case-by-case analysis and depends on the totality of the circumstances.
 In determining whether a debt collector’s frequent calls rise to the level of “repeated,” “continuous,” “annoying,” or “harassing,” courts will look at all of the surrounding circumstances including both the volume and pattern of the calls.